Wumpf/blub/README.md

 Since evaluating the MSE itself is costly, this is done every couple of few iterations (configurable).

 The last computed MSE and iteration count is queried asynchronously, in order to display a histogram in the gui and make informed choices for selecting the target MSE, max iteration & MSE evaluation frequency parameters.

+#### Implicit Density Projection

+For improved volume conversation & iteration times Blub implements a "secondary pressure solver" that uses fluid density instead of divergence as input.
+A video + paper can be found [here](https://animation.rwth-aachen.de/publication/0566/).
+I found that it improves the quality of the simulation tremendously for large timesteps (I typically run the simulation/solver at 120hz).

+Compared to what is described (to my understanding) in the paper I made a few adjustments/trade-offs:
+* For computing densities, neighboring solid cells are assumed to have a fixed (interpolation kernel derived) density contribution instead of sampling it with particles
+* Velocity change from the density/pressure solver is not interpolated over the grid like in the "primary" solver.
+Instead, every particle looks at the pressure difference at its closest walls.
+We can do this here since (in accordance to the paper) we change the position of particles, not their velocity (and APIC matrix).
+  * Pro: A **lot** faster - no writing write out to a velocity volume, no velocity extrapolation, no trilinear interpolation of velocity vectors over particles
+  * Con: Multiple particles get the exact same push.
+I blame this as the reason for the particle distribution in Blub getting a grid like texture when left at rest for too long.
+Maybe there's a better tradeoff here?
+* No resampling for degenerated cases - they are rather hard to detect and handle on GPU

 ## Rendering